BenLBoardman/BARDS/README.md

 - simple algorithm - random starting precinct - COMPLETE
 - main app - improvements & parameter checking - COMPLETE
 - ALL - expand documentation - COMPLETE
-- simple algorithm - console messages - IN PROGRESS
+- simple bfs algorithm - console messages - IN PROGRESS
 - data - get other state shapefiles - IN PROGRESS

-- contiguous simple algorithm - contiguity guarantee - NOT STARTED
-- simple redistrict - better population balancing - NOT STARTED
+### Priorities after Open-Source
+- utils/processor - function to convert datasets from strings to nested Series
+- NEW ALGORITHM - contiguous simple bfs (BFS with extra code to improve contiguity)
+- NEW ALGORITHM - multiple bfs (BFS from multiple starting points

 ## Adding an algorithm
 In order to make use of the included utility function, a new algorithm should do the following: